tribou/eslint-config-tribou/README.md

 Start with JS Standard Style but push towards better readability, git-awareness, and React and ES6 best practices

+##### Semver Warning: this project's rules are still stabilizing and will most likely have breaking changes until v2.x.

 #### Quick Start

 ```bash